grking8/homepage/_posts/2020-02-29-pushing-docker-images-from-ec2-to-ecr-using-iam-roles.md

 Okay enough talking, let's make things more concrete with an example.

-We want to push an image on an EC2 instance to an ECR respository.
+We want to push a Docker image on an EC2 instance to an ECR respository.

 We are going to do this using an IAM role, rather than an IAM user.
 In what follows, the AWS region is `us-east-1` (North Virginia).